5 Types of First Aid Shocks: Causes, Symptoms, and Treatment for Shock

 First aid shock is the body's response to a sudden drop in blood pressure .
 As a result, it reduces the flow of oxygen and nutrients to a person's vital organs such as their brain, heart, and lungs.
 Many things affect the severity and effect of shocks, such as health, age, gender, and personality.
 Some of the first aid shock causes include uncontrolled bleeding, severe burns , and spinal injury.
 Common symptoms are clammy skin, rapid weak pulse, and dizziness.

 At first, the body responds to this life-threatening situation by narrowing blood vessels in the hands and feet, called vasoconstriction.
 It helps conserve the flow of blood to the vital organs.
-But the body also releases the hormone adrenaline, which can change the body's initial response.
-When this happens, the blood pressure drops, which can be fatal.
+But the body releases the hormone adrenaline, which changes the body's initial response.
+When this happens, the blood pressure drops, which is fatal.
 If shock is suspected, call 911 or get to an emergency department immediately.
-If not treated, shock can result in serious tissue damage, organ failure, or even the patient's death.
+If not treated, shock results in serious tissue damage, organ failure, or even the patient's death.